 We recognise that for most of our residents, it is difficult to go more than 2km without coming into very close proximity of a waterway, meaning that the majority of our population play a role in the ongoing maintenance and health of our waterways.
 This is why we believe the most effective way to engage our community is to take a regionwide approach.

-Our round one consultation survey will focus on:
+Our round one consultation survey focused on:

 - the management of waterways

 - views on waterways

 - obtaining a demographic profile of survey participants.

 The information collected will not only be used to inform the development of the three CMP actions, but also the education and implementation for the Coastal Management Programs.

 The lesson that we have learnt to date, is that the positive and pro-active works are often overshadowed by misinformation and missed opportunities to celebrate the wins and share knowledge with our community.

 We know that not many of our community recognise that we have implemented over 76% of the actions identified in our existing Coastal Zone Management Plans, Estuary Management Plans and the like.
 We are committed to using this opportunity as a fresh start with the community, as one Council, and will use this survey as a benchmarking exercise to ensure continuous improvement and action implementation.
 It will also allow us to be agile in our approach to managing our waterways with our community over time.

 In accordance with the NSW Coastal Management Framework, Central Coast Council is required to develop Coastal Management Programs (CMPs) for our part of the NSW Coast (excluding National Parks estate).
 Acknowledging the size and diversity of the coastal zone of the Central Coast, Council has decided to prepare 3 CMPs focusing on Tuggerah Lakes, the open coast and coastal lagoons and the Hawkesbury-Nepean River system including Brisbane Water.
 We will be working with Lake Macquarie City Council to develop a CMP for Lake Macquarie.